 For nearly two years, she has been self-employed together with her husband Ted to operate their Edwal Storage business in Alpine.
 She is currently on the board of the Senior Center of Jackson Hole and is thrilled to join the JHSSM team, committed to inspiring and informing our changing community through the preservation of Jackson Hole history.
 She is an avid reader of historical fiction and enjoys road biking as well as hiking with her 10 year old Labrador Retriever.
 She wishes that her husband’s family had been related to the owners of Kimmels Kabins in the park, and appreciates this authentic sign that was purchased at auction and then gifted to her by a former hospital board member.

 Quinn Feller – Operations & Marketing Coordinator

 Originally from Wisconsin, Quinn has a degree in Art History and has worked at the Milaukee Art Museum, Grand Teton National Park, and Glacier National Park.
 Quinn is passionate about good design, fonts, and museum interpretation.
 When not working, Quinn can be found crafting, baking, or thrifting.
-One of her favorite historical figures is James Hamilton (she swears she thought this before it was cool…).
+Her favorite founding father is Alexander Hamilton (she swears she thought this before it was cool…).

 Nora DeWitt-Hoeger – Research & Collections Coordinator